-The Board is of the view that, the two Independent Directors namely, Mr. Tan Kong Ang and Mr. Lim Choon Liat who have served the Company for a consecutive term of twelve (12) years and have been contributing to the success of the Group, be recommended to continue office to act as Independent Non-Executive Director at the forthcoming AGM through a two-tier voting process.
+For the period under review, the Board has reviewed and assessed the independence of the two Independent Directors namely, Mr. Tan Kong Ang and Mr. Lim Choon Liat who have served as Independent Directors of the Company for a cumulative term of more than twelve (12) years, to continue as Independent Directors of the Company based on the following justifications:-